 The Endpoint Detection - Firewall view displays all the information collected by HEIMDAL Agent that is running on the endpoints in your organization.
 The collected information refers to the Windows Firewall rules and alerts intercepted by the HEIMDAL Agent.
 On the top, you see a statistic regarding the number of Infected Files, the number of Suspicious Files, and the number of Quarantined Files.

-The collected information is placed in the following views: Firewall Rules, and Firewall Alerts.
+The collected information is placed in the following views: Firewall Rules, Brute Force Attacks, and Remote Access Protection.

 This view displays a table with the following details: Hostname, Username, Application, Port, Profile type, Protocol, Direction, Permission, and Timestamp.

 The checkbox allows you to select an entry and add the IP Address to the Brute Force Attack Allowlist.
 The entries that you see in this view include a list of all the unwanted connections that are interpreted as Brute Force Attacks.
-The detection types are classified as BruteForceAttackPrivate (these attacks are originating from an IP Address on the same network as the affected endpoint/server), BruteForceAtackPublic (these attacks are originating from an IP Address that is coming from outside the network/public IP Address), FailedLocalPasswordAttempt (the password was incorrectly entered on the endpoint/server).
-Brute Force Attacks alerts are triggered when the local user is failing a number of password attempts:- Low Risk - under 150 failed attempts;
+A Brute Force Attack is triggered when a user fails to insert the correct password (event 4625) at least 100 times in less than 5 minutes.
+The detection types are classified as BruteForceAttackPrivate (these attacks are originating from an IP Address on the same network as the affected endpoint/server - 192.x.x.x, 172.x.x.x, 10.x.x.x), BruteForceAtackPublic (these attacks are originating from an IP Address that is coming from outside the network/public IP Address), FailedLocalPasswordAttempt (the password was incorrectly entered on the endpoint/server).
+Brute Force Attacks alerts are triggered when the local user fails a number of password attempts:- Low Risk - under 150 failed attempts;

 - Medium Risk - between 150 and 200 failed attempts;